sahilrajput03/learn-playwright/Readme.md

 Install browser via `npx playwright install`.
 In my case it installed following:

-- ` Chromium 119.0.6045.9` (If you just want this then you can run `npx playwright install webkit` command instead.
+- ` Chromium 119.0.6045.9` (If you just want this then you can run `npx playwright install chromium` command instead.
 - `Firefox 118.0.1 `
 - `Webkit 17.4`